 So, I’m thankful I didn’t know the drive would take 5.5 hours.
 I’m thankful I didn’t know we’d be driving through the Sierra Gorda mountains and what that would be like.
 While I want to visit again, we will have to find an alternative route that has less of the steep mountain roads to traverse.

 We only saw a small portion of the park during our visit.
 Plan for several hours there.
 There is food outside the park and a restaurant inside.
 Keep an eye on the weather and plan accordingly.
-You can buy most anything you’d need, but it is a little expensive.
+You can buy most anything you’d need, but it is a little expensive at the park.

 Go forth and adventure!